kreir42/personal_finance_scripts/README.md

 ## DCA_backtesting.py
 Backtests Dollar Costs Averaging a constant inflation-adjusted amount over time (plus a 'hold' time with no contributions) into a portfolio given historical data.
 Price and inflation data are located in the price_data folder in csv format.
 Price data must not be inflation adjusted.

+## investment_needs.py
+Shows the required monthly investment to achieve a certain portfolio value depending on the time and the annual returns.